His daughter leaned forward in her chair. She closed her book. Her finger remained in place so she could open it again in an instant.

 "That's what you said yesterday!"
 She raised an eyebrow at him as if he didn't listen to himself, which often he didn't.

 "Oh, right.
 I see what you mean.
 I was complaining that I eat too much."
 He patted his stomach.
 "Well, here in Always-Land, we continue to develop.
 And it happens to us whether we pay attention to it or not."

 "Good question."
 He lifted himself from the chair.
-"If we have awareness, maybe we can cultivate the goodness in ourselves.
-And we can let everything else just fall away as we grow."
+"I don't know if there's one answer or many.
+But we should pay the best attention we can.
+With awareness, we cultivate the goodness in ourselves.
+We can let everything else just fall away as we grow."